 The modern 2022 family who’s now vegan, gluten-free, and low-carb.

-Honey, does this sofa make me look fat?
+Honey, does this leather make me look fat?

 So, Laurel, where can we find living room furniture, and I guess you mean primarily sofas and chairs that are of excellent scale?